-5.20 New and revised IFRSs Effective for annual periods beginning on or after Annual Improvements to IFRS Standards 2014 - 2016 Cycle amending IFRS 1 and IAS 28 1 January 2018 IFRIC 22 Foreign Currency Transactions and Advance Consideration 1 January 2018 The interpretation addresses foreign currency transactions or parts of transactions where: there is consideration that is denominated or priced in a foreign currency; the entity recognises a prepayment asset or a deferred income liability in respect of that consideration, in advance of the recognition of the related asset, expense or income; and the prepayment asset or deferred income liability is non-monetary.
+New and revised IFRSs Effective for annual periods beginning on or after Annual Improvements to IFRS Standards 2014 - 2016 Cycle amending IFRS 1 and IAS 28 1 January 2018 IFRIC 22 Foreign Currency Transactions and Advance Consideration 1 January 2018 The interpretation addresses foreign currency transactions or parts of transactions where: there is consideration that is denominated or priced in a foreign currency; the entity recognises a prepayment asset or a deferred income liability in respect of that consideration, in advance of the recognition of the related asset, expense or income; and the prepayment asset or deferred income liability is non-monetary.
 Amendments to IFRS 2 Share Based Payment regarding classification and measurement of share based payment transactions 1 January 2018 Amendments to IAS 40 Investment Property : Amends paragraph 57 to state that an entity shall transfer a property to, or from, investment property when, and only when, there is evidence of a change in use.
 A change of use occurs if property meets, or ceases to meet, the definition of investment property.
 A change in management's intentions for the use of a property by itself does not constitute evidence of a change in use.
-The paragraph has been amended to state that the list of examples therein is non-exhaustive.
 1 January 2018 Amendments to IFRS 4 Insurance Contracts : Relating to the different effective dates of IFRS 9 Financial Instruments and the forthcoming new insurance contracts standard.
-1 January 2018 Amendments to IFRS 7 Financial Instruments: Disclosures relating to disclosures about the initial application of IFRS 9 When IFRS 9 is first applied IFRS 7 Financial Instruments: Disclosures relating to the additional hedge accounting disclosures (and consequential amendments) resulting from the When IFRS 9 is first applied
+1 January 2018 Amendments to IFRS 7 Financial Instruments: Disclosures relating to disclosures about the initial application of IFRS 9 When IFRS 9 is first applied IFRS 7 Financial Instruments: Disclosures relating to the additional hedge accounting disclosures (and consequential amendments) resulting from the introduction of the hedge accounting chapter in IFRS 9 When IFRS 9 is first applied

-(formerly Internatioal fish Farming Holding Company (PSC) - ASMAK and itts subsidiaries)
+(formerly International fish Farming Holding Company (PSC) - ASMAK and its subsidiaries)

-Notes to the condensed consolidated financial statements for the six months period ended 30 June 2017 (continued)
+Notes to the condensed consolidated financial statements for the nine months period ended 30 September 2017 (continued)

-- 2 Application of new and revised International Financial Reporting Standards (IFRSs) (continued) - 2.2 New and revised IFRS in issue but not yet effective and not early adopted (continued)
+- 2 Application of new and revised International Financial Reporting Standards (IFRSs) (continued) - 2.2 New and revised IFRSs in issue but not yet effective and not early adopted (continued)